daaru00/serverless-plugin-greengrass/README.md

 ## TODO

+- [ ] Allow to create and provision a new Greengrass Groups
 - [ ] Deploy to multiple Greengrass Groups
-- [ ] Allow to add different Lambda Version to the same Function Definition
+- [ ] Add Greengrass Groups Subscription support
-- [ ] Allow to create and provision a new Greengrass Groups
+- [ ] Allow to use resource name instead of id (separated by local, machine learning and secret)